 I think we often lose track of comics that came out in the early 1950s.
 It wasn’t a great time for superheroes, the medium’s most enduring genre, and historically the publications themselves get drowned out in the story of Fredric Wertham’s Seduction of the Innocent and the firestorm it provoked.
 At the center of that fascinating story – the controversies and hearings that gave way to the Comics Code – was Bill Gaines and EC Comics, a highly successful publisher of (at the time) horror and crime stories, in particular.
 Gaines fought against the censorship ultimately imposed by the Comics Code, not just because it meant that many of the books EC published would have to be scrapped – though that was true – but because the censorship was bad for the medium and the goal of telling more mature, involved stories.
 Gaines lost that fight, and in 1955, the year after the Comics Code Authority banished horror and crime comics (and, really, anything remotely objectionable) to the ether, EC tried to rebound with its New Direction line.

 Why do I enjoy the Tomb Raider franchise so much?
 I want to say it’s because it reminds me of my grandfather, but it’s really thanks to lessons learned from Lara Croft.
 Although, I’m not a fan of Lara in the way that most people are fans of hers, but we’ll get to that…

-The following is an interview with Frank Martin regarding his ongoing indie comic book anthology series, Modern Testament.
-In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Martin about the inspiration behind the series, the creative process of working on an anthology, his partnership with Insane Comics, and more!
+The following is an interview with Chris Miller, artist for the comic book series, The Infinite Toybox.
+In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Miller about the inspiration for the series, the creative process of working with writer Mark Bartlett and editor Baris Unlu, what the team has planned for the continuation of the story, and more!